 Out came the shower curtain and some duct tape, which constituted the first prototype.
 I tested it in St. Thomas and also at my other island home of Catalina Island, California where I grew up -- in, on and around the water.
 It worked great, and the experience of gliding across the bay on nature's original fuel was just as exhilarating as I had imagined it would be.

-The Ta'loo-ard Paddlesail has since evolved into a patent pending product.
+The Ta'loo-ard Paddlesail has since evolved!
 Ta'loo-ard is the phonetic spelling for the phrase "to leeward" which means to travel downwind.
 That seemed like a an apt name for this downwind-only sail.

 Having retired from a 30+ year career as a school teacher in California, I've relocated to St. Thomas in the US Virgin Islands where I always keep a sail attached to my paddle just in case a breeze is blowin'.